AdvancedCustomFields/docs/functions/acf_register_block_type.md

 <video style="display: block; width: 100%; background-color: #f2f1ee;" src="https://github.com/AdvancedCustomFields/assets/blob/master/2020/05/ACF%205.9%20Inner%20Blocks.mp4?raw=true" preload="metadata" controls="controls"></video>

 To add support for inner blocks, use the `<InnerBlocks />` Component within your render template/callback to define an editable area.
 This special element will be displayed as a native "block inserter area" when editing content, and the saved "inner blocks content" when viewing content.

 Please note that only a single `<InnerBlocks />` Component may be used per block.

 In order for the `<InnerBlocks />` Component to function within the React based block editor, your block HTML must first be parsed as JSX.
-This can easily be done by adding support for the `__experimental_jsx` property.
+This can easily be done by adding support for the `jsx` property.

 The following example demonstrates how to create the previous mentioned "Restricted" content block.